diffblue/gitlab/doc/subscriptions/index.md

 To be eligible for the GitLab Open Source Program, projects must be publicly visible.
 To check your project's public visibility settings:

- 1. Navigate to your project and select `Settings` < `General` from the left sidebar.
+1. On the top bar, select **Menu > Projects** and find your project.
+1. From the left sidebar, select **Settings > General**.
- 1. Expand `Visibility, project features, permissions`.
+1. Expand **Visibility, project features, permissions**.
- 1. Set `Project visibility` to `Public`.
+1. From the **Project visibility** dropdown list, select **Public**.
- 1. Ensure others can request access by selecting the `Users can request access` checkbox.
+1. Select the **Users can request access** checkbox.
- 1. Take the screenshot of this view.
+1. Take a screenshot of this view.
 Include as much of the publicly visible settings as possible.
 Make sure to include your project's name in the upper-left of the screenshot.

 ![Publicly visible setting](img/publicly-visible.png)